-The Organization leased mineral rights to a third party under an original three-year lease that was extended for an additional two years until December 13, 2018.
+The Organization leased mineral rights to a third party under a three-year lease that expires in June 2022.

-Lease income of \$165,294 and \$38,522, respectively, for the years ended June 30, 2020 and 2019, is included in other income on the statement of activities and \$320,441 and \$484,071, respectively, is included in deferred revenue on the statement of financial position.
+Lease income of \$163,630, for the year ended June 30, 2021, is included in other income on the statement of activities and \$156,811 is included in deferred revenue on the statement of financial position.
+The remaining balance will be recognized during the year ending June 30, 2022.